 Employees are subject to quality control through regular reports and preliminary inquiries with the responsible university lecturer and the lawyer on the advisory board.
 However, we must point out in advance that we cannot accept any liability for the correctness and legality of the information provided and that this is limited to intent and gross negligence except in the case of breach of cardinal obligations and injury to life, limb or health.
 Advice is based exclusively on the knowledge and skills of students; it cannot be assumed that they will exercise due diligence as lawyers.
 A successful consultation is not owed.
 However, we would be happy to provide a general statement on the question you have raised and support you in making your own decision.

-More complicated legal questions will not be answered by the Art Law Clinic itself, but rather by specialized lawyers in consultation with the representatives of the Art Law Clinic.
+More complicated legal questions are not clarified by the Art Law Clinic itself, but by expert lawyers in consultation with the Art Law Clinic managers.